Password Cracking Methods & How to Avoid Them in 2024

 Create Strong Passwords

-The best way to protect your password from being cracked is to use long, complex passwords that are difficult to crack — the longer and more complex a password is, the hard it is to crack.
-A short password such as “cats123” could be cracked within a matter of minutes (if not seconds!), but a password like “CaTs-are_my-Favor1tE_aN1maL!” would take millions of years to crack using the tools available today.
+The best way to protect your password from being cracked is to use long, complex passwords that are difficult to crack — the longer and more complex a password is, the harder it is to crack.
+Cracking a short password such as “cats123” could take only minutes (if not seconds!), but a password like “CaTs-are_my-Favor1tE_aN1maL!” would take millions of years to crack using today’s tools.

 Use a Password Manager

-Password managers can also easily generate long, complex passwords that are hard for hackers to crack.
+Password managers can also easily generate long, complex passwords that are hard for hackers to crack — a great idea given how easily common passwords are compromised.
 Most top password managers have password generators with high character limits that allow you to use a mix of numbers, letters, and symbols.

 Install Antivirus Software